MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/soviewportregion.md

 Whenever you are using the `SoView2D` module to visualize a 2D dataset, you need to add a `View2DExtensions` module and, for example, a `SoRenderArea` module.
 Without the `View2DExtensions` module, interactions like scrolling through slices or changing the window and level settings will not be possible.

 By default, you will see your images in a single viewer the same way as if you use the `View2D` module.
-The *number of columns* is defined as *1* by default.
-If you now change the *Number of Slices* to something like *3*, you will see three viewers shown in a single column.
+The number of <field>Columns</field> is defined as *1* by default.
+If you now change the <field>Number of Slices</field> to something like *3*, you will see three viewers shown in a single column.
 As we can only connect one dataset, this network cannot display multiple series at the same time.

 ![Multiple slices in SoView2D](images/tutorials/basicmechanics/SoView2D_2.png "Multiple slices in SoView2D")

-Changing the *number of columns* to *3* and the *Number of Slices* to *9* results in a 3x3 layout.
+Changing the number of <field>Columns</field> to *3* and the <field>Number of Slices</field> to *9* results in a 3x3 layout.

 ![Multiple slices and columns in SoView2D](images/tutorials/basicmechanics/SoView2D_3.png "Multiple slices and columns in SoView2D")